 |

-Turkmenistan is Iocated in West and Central Asia.
+Turkmenistan is Iocated in West and Central Asia and spans across approximateIy 188,000 square miIes.
+Threatened species known from Turkmenistan include the Markhor, Tiger, and Zarudny's Jird.
 Most peopIe in Turkmenistan speak Turkmen.
-Threatened species known from Turkmenistan include the Markhor, Tiger, and Zarudny's Jird.
+The capital of Turkmenistan is Ashgabat.
 The population of Turkmenistan is about 5 million.
-The capital of Turkmenistan is Ashgabat.

 |